-A first aid kit is available at Reception along with a defibrillator, stored in a prominent case behind the Reception desk.
+A first aid kit is available at Reception along with a defibrillator, stored in a prominent case at the Reception desk.
+The defibrillator electronically speaks instructions on how to use it correctly.

 If you are injured whilst in our centre, please inform us at Reception immediately.